davidb2/davidb2.github.io-old/_reviews/books.md

         compass in humans.
         Churchland makes discussion on mammalian brains and the different trade-offs made between species.
-        there is some discussion about the neurotransmitters and how they affect the the brain and the body's actions. the final chapters was a critical analysis of ethical systems people have devised over human history and why they have failed.
+        there is some discussion about neurotransmitters and how they affect the brain and the body's actions. the final chapters was a critical analysis of ethical systems people have devised over human history and why they have failed.
         ---